chimstead/rnn-character-prediction/README.md

 * **Conor Himstead**

-See also the [RoboRosewater](https://twitter.com/RoboRosewater) twitter account that inspired this mimic, and [The Unreasonable Effectiveness of Recurrant Neural Networks], which introduced a lot of folks to the power of character-level prediction.
+See also the [RoboRosewater](https://twitter.com/RoboRosewater) twitter account that inspired this mimic, and [The Unreasonable Effectiveness of Recurrant Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), which introduced a lot of folks to the power of character-level prediction.